ghuser-io/ghuser.io/README.md

   latest commit.
 We prefer to **sort repos** by a combination of how active they are, how much you have contributed to them, how popular they are, etc. For each user we want to see first the latest greatest repos they have most contributed to.
 * On GitHub only repos earn stars.
-We push it one step further by tranfering these **stars to users**.
+We push it one step further by transferring these **stars to users**.
 If you have built 23% of a 145 stars repo, you deserve 33 stars for that contribution.
 We add all these stars and clearly show how many of them you earned in total.
 * The GitHub profiles don't clearly show how big your contribution to a repo was, when you don't own